ponder-lab/GitHub-Issue-Classifier/README.md

 ### Setup:
 1) Ensure Python `3.9.1` and corrosponding pip `3.9` are installed
 2) Install requirements: `pip3.9 install -r requirements.txt`
+   - Part of the script also relies on downloading stop word dictionaries.
+   - Download `nltk` stop words if the script throws and error by uncommenting `nltk.download('wordnet')` and `nltk.download('stopwords'` in `commentProcessor.py`
 3) Add a GitHub Personal Access Token in the access token file: `access_token.json`.
 Replace `<YOUR_GITHUB_PERSONAL_ACCESS_TOKEN>` with your token.

 Instructions on how to create a GitHub Personal Access Token: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

 ### Run:
 Run the `main.py` script: `python3.9 main.py` to start up the interface.